AREEJ2019/p4_DataScience_BlogPost/README.md

 - what is the 10 most famouse type of OFFENSE_DESCRIPTION in boston?
 - The month which occured the largest rate of crimes?in what months the crime increase?
 - Did the crime increas in the last 4 years?

+<a id='Data preparation and clean'></a>
+# Data preparation and clean
+Data is checked using some functins ,missing values ,duplicates and drop cloumns that wont be used in the analysis result of cleaning can be found here  <a href="https://medium.com/@albishiareej/project-data-science-blog-post-crimes-in-usa-boston-data-4c4417aff7e7">here/a> available

 <a id='File Description'></a>
 # File Description